Best 4K Monitors for Programming in 2026

 | Ports | HDMI 2.1 x2, DisplayPort 1.4 |

-✅ Buy if you want the sharpest text per dollar spent.
-At $109, this monitor has no competition.
-Dell’s panel technology is the same they use in the $400 UltraSharp line.
+✅ Buy if you want the sharpest text per dollar.
+Dell’s panel tech here is close to what they ship in the pricier UltraSharp line.
 For pure coding where you don’t need USB-C, this is the rational choice.

 | Spec | Detail |